All about work from home

 More freedom, but also more responsibility

-Adopting a work-from-home approach has a number of advantages: it eliminates commuting time, gives you the comfort of your own space and gives you great flexibility in organizing your day.
-However, it also raises a number of important challenges.
-Without a clearly defined framework, it's easy to see the boundaries between professional and personal life blurring, which can lead to work overload.
+Adopting the WFH has many advantages: eliminating commuting time, the comfort of one's own space and great flexibility in the organization of the day.
+However, this way of working also raises a number of important challenges.
+Without a clearly defined framework, it's easy for the boundaries between professional and personal life to blur, which can lead to work overload.
 Working from home can also lead to feelings of social isolation, especially in the absence of regular interaction with colleagues.
 To maintain a good balance, it's essential to set clear limits, structure your day and, if necessary, alternate with days in a coworking space, with relatives or in other stimulating environments to break the solitude.

 At Crews, we train our students in synchronous Online mode, to give them this flexibility right from the start, but also to enable them to acquire the skills of working remotely and rigorously from home.
 We also organize seminars during the course of the academic year, so that the different classes can get to know each other and forge links.